uezo/linebot-template/README.md

 📝🤔

-# Lifecycle of context
+# Lifecycle of state

-Context is always cleared every turn by default but is kept as long as `end_session=False` is set to Response in your skill.
+State is always cleared every turn by default but is kept as long as `end_session=False` is set to Response in your skill.

 It will be cleared when: